Hungary asylum policies 'failed' to fulfill EU obligations | DW | 17.12.2020

 In 2018, the European Commission, the executive arm of the bloc, filed a case against Hungary over the "non-compliance" of its asylum policies with EU law.

-Thursday's ruling follows an earlier ECJ decision in May this year, where the court ruled that Hungary had illegally held asylum seekers in prison-like conditions in so-called transit zones.
+The ruling follows an earlier ECJ decision in May, where the court ruled that Hungary had illegally held asylum-seekers in prison-like conditions in so-called transit zones.
 The court found the practice amounted to unlawful detention.

 Shortly after the May ruling, the Hungarian government announced it would close its controversial border camps, which held asylum-seekers in legal limbo and in poor conditions.